Kadyr Yusupov: Human Rights groups

-On June 21, 2019, International Partnership for Human Rights (IPHR) and Association for Human Rights in Central Asia included Yusupov's case in the ongoing EU-Uzbekistan Human Rights Dialogue in Brussels.
+On 21 June 2019, International Partnership for Human Rights (IPHR) and Association for Human Rights in Central Asia included Yusupov's case in the ongoing EU-Uzbekistan Human Rights Dialogue in Brussels.

 United Nations

-Yusupov's case is currently being reviewed by the Special procedures of the United Nations Human Rights Council.
+Yusupov's case was recently reviewed by the Special procedures of the United Nations Human Rights Council.

-On 25th May, 2021, The United Nations Working Group on Arbitrary Detention adopted a legal opinion No. 3/2021 concerning Kadyr Yusupov (Uzbekistan).
+On 25 May 2021, The United Nations Working Group on Arbitrary Detention adopted a legal opinion No. 3/2021 concerning Kadyr Yusupov (Uzbekistan).
 Having reviewed legal arguments from both sides, the Working Group determined that Kadyr Yusupov has been arbitrarily detained by the government of Uzbekistan since December 2018, in contravention of articles 3, 8, 9, 10, 11 of the Universal Declaration of Human Rights and articles 2(3), 9, 14 of the International Covenant on Civil and Political Rights.
 The Working Group requested the government of Uzbekistan to immediately release, provide remedies and compensation to Kadyr Yusupov, and report back to the United Nations Human Rights Council within 6 months.
-It further requested the government to take appropriate measures against those responsible for the violation of Kadyr Yusupov’s rights.
+It further requested the government to take appropriate measures against those responsible for the violation of Kadyr Yusupov's rights.

-At present, the government of Uzbekistan has not complied with the UN Working Group's decision.
+The government of Uzbekistan had not complied with the UN Working Group's decision.